neeraja-dev32/Contact-Book/README.md

 - Command Line Interface (CLI)

 ## Project Overview
-This application simulates a real-world contact management system where user data is persistently stored in a text file.
-It demonstrates core programming concepts such as file operations, looping constructs, conditional logic, and data processing.
+This application simulates a real-world contact management system where user data is stored and maintained in a text file.
+It ensures that contact information is preserved even after the program is closed, demonstrating persistent data storage using file handling.

 ## Highlights
 - Implements full CRUD operations (Create, Read, Update, Delete)
+- Uses file-based storage for data persistence
+- Efficient search and deletion logic
-- Handles user input efficiently with validation
+- Handles user input with proper validation
-- Maintains data consistency using file-based storage

 ## Output
-(Add your screenshot here)
+- Output.png